 student mental health

-Starting any form of education is a big change and having a mix of feelings is completely normal.
-You might feel excited about the newfound independence of college or university life.
-At the same time, you may be nervous, wondering how to make friends and how to handle your coursework, finances and everyday life.
-You might even feel sad about being away from your loved ones.
+Starting university or college is a big change and having a mix of feelings is completely normal.
+You might feel excited about having more independence and freedom.
+At the same time, you may be nervous, wondering how to make friends and how to handle your coursework, finances and everyday student life.
+You might even feel sad about being away from home.
+It’s important to learn how to look after your mental health during this time.

 myths about student mental health